nextflow-io/nextflow/docs/working-with-files.md

 :::

 :::{note}
-Additional configuration may be required to work with cloud object storage.
-For example, to authenticate with a private bucket.
-Refer to the respective page for each cloud storage provider for more information.
+Additional configuration may be necessary for cloud object storage, such as authenticating with a private bucket.
+See the documentation for each cloud storage provider for further details.
 :::

 ### Remote file staging

-When a remote file is passed as an input to a process, Nextflow stages the file into the work directory using an appropriate Java SDK.
+When a remote file is passed as an input to a process, Nextflow stages the file in the work directory using an appropriate Java SDK.

-Remote files are staged in a subdirectory of the work directory of the form `stage-<session-id>/<hash>/<filename>`, where `<hash>` is determined by the remote file path.
+Remote files are staged in a subdirectory of the work directory with form `stage-<session-id>/<hash>/<filename>`, where `<hash>` is determined by the remote file path.
 If multiple tasks request the same remote file, the file will be downloaded once and reused by each task.
-These files can be also reused by resumed runs with the same session ID.
+These files can be reused by resumed runs with the same session ID.

 :::{note}
-Remote file staging can become a bottleneck for large runs where inputs must be staged into the work directory, for example, when inputs are stored in object storage but the work directory is in a shared filesystem.
-This is because Nextflow handles all of the file transfers.
+Remote file staging can be a bottleneck during large-scale runs, particularly when input files are stored in object storage but need to be staged in a shared filesystem work directory.
+This bottleneck occurs because Nextflow handles all file transfers.

-You can get around this bottleneck with a custom process that downloads the file(s), allowing you to stage many files with multiple parallel jobs.
-The file should be given as a `val` input instead of a `path` input to bypass the built-in remote file staging.
+To mitigate this, you can implement a custom process to download the required files, allowing you to stage multiple files efficiently through parallel jobs.
+File should be given as a `val` input instead of a `path` input to bypass Nextflow's built-in remote file staging.

-Alternatively, you can use {ref}`fusion-page` with the work directory in object storage, in which case the remote files will be used directly by the tasks without any prior staging.
+Alternatively, use {ref}`fusion-page` with the work directory set to object storage.
+In this case, tasks can access remote files directly without any prior staging, eliminating the bottleneck.
 :::